RHuebsch13/AnatomyMan/README.md

 * Interactive input letters the user will interact with to find the word.
 Letters put in the input boxes that are correct will be disbaled and change in colour.

 * Interactive star rating that can be sent to the developer by emailJS.

+* Pop-ups and alerts to inform the user of the consequences of their activity. i.e got the word correct, ran out of guesses and got the word wrong, the letter entered was right/wrong, the letter entered has already been entered etc.

 ## Left to Implement